-2.3.1 Tensile Test
+2.3.1.
+Tensile Test

 The tensile test played a crucial role in this research, serving as a filter to determine the optimized samples to avoid excessive testing.
 The ASTM D3039 standard [12] was followed for this test, and specimens were required to have dimensions of $25 \times 250 \times 2.5$ mm.
-The test was carried out at cross head of speed 0.1 mm/min at room temperature using a universal tensile machine equipped with a load cell of 100N.
+The test was carried out at a cross head of speed 0.1 mm/min at room temperature using a universal tensile machine equipped with a load cell of 100N.
 Figure 1 shows the silicon mold and the produced sample for the tensile test.

-Figure 1: The mold and the produced tensile sample.
+Fig. 1.
+The mold and the produced tensile sample.

-2.3.2 Wear test
+2.3.2.
+Wear test

 The Pin on Disk wear test is a destructive test used to measure the wear properties of materials.
 In this test, a pin moves in a circular path with a certain radius while applying a constant force on the sample.
-In the current research the relevant ASTM G99 standard [13] was followed.
-The sample was a sheet with dimensions of 13 x 50 mm.
-The diameter of the rotation path of the pin and the distance of wear test were 6 mm and 100 mm respectively.
+In the current research, the relevant ASTM G99 standard [13] was followed.
+The sample was a sheet with dimensions of 13×50 mm.
+The diameter of the rotation path of the pin and the distance of the wear test were 6 mm and 100 mm respectively.
 As the pin moved, the force applied (800 grams) on the sample and surface underwent wear.
-Depending on the friction coefficient between the pin and samples the rate of removal materials and the wear mechanism can be different.
-After performing the test, to clarify the wear mechanism, the surface of worn samples were evaluated using an electron microscopy.
-In order to avoid charge building up, the surface of samples coated prior taking the micrographs.
+Depending on the friction coefficient between the pin and samples the rate of removal of materials and the wear mechanism can be different.
+After performing the test, to clarify the wear mechanism, the surface of worn samples was evaluated using electron microscopy.
+To avoid charge building up, the surface of the samples was coated before taking the micrographs.

-2.3.3 Bending test
+2.3.3.
+Bending test

 The bending test was conducted to evaluate the flexural strength of the samples, following the ASTM D7264 standard [14].
-The samples with dimensions of 100 x 13 x 4 mm were produced and the distance between the two supports (span length) was kept at 7 cm.
+The samples with dimensions of $100 \times 13 \times 4$ mm were produced and the distance between the two supports (span length) was kept at 7 cm.